J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - samtools (https://github.com/samtools/samtools)
 - htseq-count (https://github.com/htseq/htseq)
 #### Other Variables:
-- new_ori_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome
+- new_ori_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome.
+File: Mitocondrial_New_Origin_genome.fasta
-- new_ori_htseq_illumina_gff: Full path to a GFF file with annotated mitochondrial genome
+- new_ori_htseq_illumina_gff: Full path to a GFF file with annotated mitochondrial genome.
+File: Mitocondrial_Mito_New_Origin_Htseq.gff

 Note: This was done for quality control